ccbeango/typoraNote/Fish/FreeBird in Fiji.md

 Fruday again, this time, we bought beef as our dinner.
 After shopping with Shin, I cooked the dinner from 4:00pm to 7:00pm.
 It's a very happy thing to have dinner with my friends, but it's not good that I eat too much.
 Until now, I've felt too full.
 I need be careful about my stomach.
 Don't eat too much!

 I am so sleepy now, but I don't wanna go to bed when I am too full.
 Oh, god, I am ready to sleep now, I have felt sleep from 5 times from just now on...
 Wan an!

+### The 23th Day Saturday September 7 2019
+I haven't updated my blog about 7 days, just noted simple records.
+I don't have any plans today, I wanna enrich my blog.
+It isn't a good idea for writing recent things in one day, keeping on updating every day is **essential**, I completed it after 3 hours, if I continue to update, the blog will lose its own singanifance.

+I heard there would be 37 new students to come here today at 3 days ago.
+As excepted, at noon I saw a lot of students in the hallway on second floor.
+One of them would be my new roommate.
+I had prayed for three days, I didn't hope he was creepy.
+At about 2:00pm, he came here.
+Thank god, the guy Yusuke is a good guy I guess.
+He looks like cool with blond hair, perfume he used.
+Not bad!

+I ate too much yesterday night, I feel very terrible until now.😂 So I hung around with Rui at the small city.
+We bought nothing although we entered 4 or 5 stores.

+I had a call with Juneikey at about 7:00pm.
+Thank you for understanding me.
+Today there was a heavy wind, I felt cold with my coat.
+We ended the call then.

+I don't know why my right heel has been cracked.
+I feel a little painful when I am walking.
+So weird, I think the weather is't dry.
+I boiled water in a kettle.
+Then, when I was washing my feet, I was on the phone with nuonuo.
+The feeling was so cool, I finally washed my feet with hot water!

+Now, it's a little late, see you~

+### The 24th Day Sunday September 8 2019

+一起坐车去Sigatoka，去海滩玩  小孩叫sola
+还裸奔了 然后爬沙丘 一起跳沙坑 拍照 最后走的时候给了小孩五块  坐上五点的车回到劳托卡 一起去168吃中餐 麻婆豆腐 土豆丝 酸菜鱼 回锅肉

+### The 25th Day Monday September 9 2019
+第一天到六级的班级，加上我，班里总共有8个人，但是会毕业四个
+有个日本小哥Ryo口音很棒

+### The 25th Day Monday September 9 2019

+#  Set Sail From Fiji
+That was a super sensible move I chose 4 months ago.
+There are endless oppotunities for change or alter my course or path throughout life.
+What I am definitely sure learning English in Fiji is the most wisest thing I've ever done.

+Many times I've always told myself '永远不要做井底之蛙', which means a person with a limited outlook.
+Before coming here, I may make myself a bit or even much stressful and nervous.
+I was getting more and more weaker.
+Was that how I was going to live my life?
+No, it's absolutely unaccepted.
+I could't imagine the things would be this at the rest of my life.

+That's exactly what I was trying to say, this time I saw a distinctly world from the point of a view of person who lived here for almost three months.
+I've got rid of some immature or even naive thoughts.
+Sometimes it's extremely necessary that jumping out of fixed and steady position then look at your life from Fiji angle.
+Take it easy, life is fantastic!

+I really appreciated everyone I met here.

+Thank you, my level 4 teacher: **Lena**.
+I love your lessons during my level 4 time, I love your amazing voice!
+My level 6 teachers: **Pinkey** and **Illy**, telling me if you come to China.
+You are my good teachers and helpful friends.

+Thank you **Shin**, being always kind and patientlly commuciated with me.
+I had a great life during all that time.
+I wanna get you again in the future.
+Japan or some European countries?
+LOL~

+Thank you Okinawa boy **Ren**, It's really nice to get along with you.
+I hope we can meet again.

+Thank you **Azusa**, having glamourous personality and being always full of infectious smile and enthusiasm I could feel every time.
+Taking good cares of another's heart.
+You are doing great.

+Thank you **Mei**, being sedate but funny girl.
+I am so glad as your teammate as we were doing some posts.

+Thanks to **Shiroちゃん**, I hope we can meet in Shanghai next year, I am waiting for you!
+It was a pleasure to meet the sincere Tokyo boy.
+But Shin said you were not from Tokyo, was it true?
+Hahaha

+Meanwhile, thank you my Turkish friend **Nuonuo** and my Indonesian friend **Juneikey** who were willing to talk with me in English I got a lot.
+You mean a lot to me.
+I hope we can keep having the companionship all the time.

+My dormitory's Mama always calls me, Andy!
+Cooking!
+Cooking!
+Andy, every time you are cooking!
+Hahaha, thank you very much for giving me lots of assistance.

+Mayomi, Yusuke(my roommate), Harumi, Kento, Futa, Daiki and other dormitory's guys, it's so luckily meet you guys here.
+Thank you!

+Finally, thanks to my Chinese Xiaohuoban, how lucky I am to meet you guys here.
+I like to chat with Rui, and then opened my eyes , every time I learnt new points.
+Thank you Coco and Zoe for sharing yummy food with me, treating me like my elder sisters.
+I liked to chat with Ponyo in English without confusion and pressure.
+As well, having a great atmosphere when I talked with you in Chinese, though not much, but I really appreciated it, and your photos for us.
+Certainly, thanks to Ken, our older brother.

+I don't want to say goodbye, though all good things come to an end.

+我们有缘再见。